a. Whitney Awards will be given for the following categories:

 c.
 Be a previous or current Whitney Awards Finalist.

-iii.
-Other professionals in the industry (such as bookstores, distributors, critics and media, etc) as determined by the Whitney Awards Committee.
+ii.
+Other professionals and experts in the industry, including but not limited to bookstore owners, distributors, book critics, and media, etc. as determined by the Whitney Awards Committee.

 iv.
 Exceptions and additions to the Awards Academy can be made by a majority vote of the Whitney Awards Committee.

 v.
 Former academy members who have requested to leave the academy must qualify according to the original eligibility requirements as a new member before joining the academy again.

 vi.
 Academy members are not required to cast a ballot every year.

 c.
 In each award category, no award must be offered as a voting option.

 i.
 If the majority result of any category is no award, then no award will be granted in that category for that award year.

 d.
 Academy members may vote in as few as 1 or as many as all 8 genre categories, but must read every finalist in a category to vote in it.